1. CloverDX Designer tutorial

 ctg 0650

-As you can see, the wizard guessed that the records consisted of three fields and it also understood that the third field values were integer numbers.
+As you can see, the wizard determined that the records consisted of three fields and it also understood that the third field’s values were integer numbers.

 ctg 0660

 Do the same with the other two field names.
+You can also rename the whole record to EmployeeSalary to help users see the purpose of the data before they look into it.
 The result will look like this:

 ctg 0670